 Each year, our SAS Honors Program faculty, staff, and students work together to choose a book for new SASHP students to read over the summer.
-A good deal of thought and discussion goes into this decision, as we are looking for a book that is compelling that can appeal to a wide audience and provide ample topics for discussion through the summer and beyond.
+A good deal of thought and discussion goes into this decision, as we are looking for a book that is compelling, that can appeal to a wide audience, and that can provide ample topics for discussion through the summer and beyond.

-At the start of the semester, the Honors Program sponsors a lecture, book signing, and reception with the author of the book for all new Honors Program students.
+At the start of the semester, the Honors Program sponsors a welcome event featuring a lecture with the author of the book for all new Honors Program students.
 The Summer Reading Book is also frequently the primary text for the fall SAS Honors Colloquium course.

 Summer Reading Committee

-All new SAS Honors Program students were required to read The Leavers by Lisa Ko and participate in our online book discussion
+All new SAS Honors Program students are required to read Sourdough and participate in our online book discussion.

 Previous Summer Reading Books